szym10on/owning-a-server/README.md

 - Save configuration and restart your router.

-3. Allow Minecraft ports to be open for other people to connect to your server.
+3. Allow Minecraft ports to be open for other people to connect to your server:

 - Use 'sudo ufw allow 25565/tcp' and 'sudo ufw allow 25565/udp' to set your Minecraft ports to open.